JakubKorytko/images-cloud/README.md

 1. Max size is 20MB (defined by multer - but can be limited by server its hosted on)
 2. File must have a png/jpg/jpeg extension

+⚠️ Uploading images in other way than build-in uploader may cause problems (thumbnails will not generate)

 ### 🔧 Images tools

 #### ❌ Deleting